METHODS-Group/DRDMannTurb/paper/paper.md

 limitations in accurately representing the diversity of observable spectra.
 This Python package allows users to extend the Mann model and more accurately fit field measurements through a data-driven model of the eddy lifetime function.
-Following [@Keith:2021], we refer to this class of models as deep rapid distortion (DRD) models.
-Once calibrated, a DRD model is no more expensive for simulating turbulence than a Mann model.
-Moreover, `DRDMannTurb` comes with a state-of-the-art domain decomposition-based simulator for generating turbulence boxes for both Mann and DRD models.
+Following [@Keith:2021], we refer to this class of models as Deep Rapid Distortion (DRD) models.
+`DRDMannTurb` also includes an efficient method for synthetic turbulence generation based on domain decomposition-based simulator for generating turbulence boxes for both Mann and DRD models.

 # Statement of need